ibm-cloud-docs/bare-metal/introduction-no-os.md

 ## Ordering {{site.data.keyword.baremetal_short}} with no OS
 {: #ordering-no-os}

-Use the following steps to order a bare metal server without an OS.
+Use the following steps to order a bare metal server without an operating system.

 1. Use the steps that are outlined in [Building a Custom Bare Metal Server](/docs/bare-metal?topic=bare-metal-ordering-baremetal-server) to order your server.

-   Because of compatibility issues, you can't select NMVe drives if you're going to install Windows&reg;.
+   Because of compatibility issues, you can't select NMVe drives if you're installing Windows&reg;.
    {: important}

 2. Select **No OS** under **Image**.
 3. Complete your server order.

-## Changing to no OS
-{: #changing-to-no-os}

-You can reconfigure a server to have no OS.
-The reconfiguration is done through an OS reload.
-For more information, see [Reloading the OS](/docs/bare-metal?topic=bare-metal-reloading-the-os).

-1. Click **Devices** > **Device List**.
-2. Select the server that you want to reconfigure with no OS.
-3. Click **OS Reload** and enter the applicable information.

 ## Installing an operating system on a no OS server
 {: #installing-os-on-no-os-server}

-You have two methods to install operating systems on {{site.data.keyword.baremetal_short}} with no operating system.
+You have two methods to install operating systems on {{site.data.keyword.baremetal_short}} when you select the no OS option.

 ### Option 1: PXE Server
 {: #option-1}

-You can set up {{site.data.keyword.baremetal_short}} with no operating systems to boot and load an OS from a PXE setup.
-Deployment of {{site.data.keyword.baremetal_short}} in a network environment with a PXE setup (usually involves running a DHCP and TFTP daemon) and configure the new servers BIOS to boot from the network adapter.
-For the no OS option to work properly, PXE setup needs to be in the same VLAN as the {{site.data.keyword.baremetal_short}}, or DHCP forwarding needs to be used.
+You can set up {{site.data.keyword.baremetal_short}} with no operating system to boot and load an OS from a PXE setup.
+Deployment of {{site.data.keyword.baremetal_short}} in a network environment with a PXE setup (this process usually involves running a DHCP and TFTP daemon) and configure the new server BIOS to boot from the network adapter.
+For the no OS option to work properly, you need to set up PXE in the same VLAN as the {{site.data.keyword.baremetal_short}}, or you need to use DHCP forwarding.

 It might be necessary to open a support case to request that the switch ports be regrouped in basic mode for this option to work.
 This request is necessary because the PXE protocol doesn't require compatibility with link aggregation (LACP), which is now a standard capability to provide redundancy.
 Another option is to order the server with unbonded uplinks (no link aggregation) and then change them to redundant uplinks after the OS is installed.
 {: note}